| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 'level': The confidence level used for estimating parameter confidence intervals.

-# Fit a growth rate model to a time series of counts # (e.g., population growth) data <- c(100, 120, 150, 180, 220, 270) fit_growth_rate( observations = data, level = 0.95, family = "poisson" )
+# Fit a growth rate model to a time series of counts # (e.g., population growth) data <- c(100, 120, 150, 180, 220, 270) fit_growth_rate( cases = data, level = 0.95, family = "poisson" )# Fit a growth rate model to a time series of counts # (e.g., population growth) data <- c(100, 120, 150, 180, 220, 270) fit_growth_rate( cases = data, level = 0.95, family = "poisson" )

-fit_percentiles( weighted_observations, conf_levels = c(0.5, 0.9, 0.95), family = c("lnorm", "weibull", "exp"), optim_method = c("Nelder-Mead", "BFGS", "CG", "L-BFGS-B", "SANN", "Brent"), lower_optim = -Inf, upper_optim = Inf )
+fit_percentiles( weighted_observations, conf_levels = c(0.5, 0.9, 0.95), family = c("lnorm", "weibull", "exp"), optim_method = c("Nelder-Mead", "BFGS", "CG", "L-BFGS-B", "SANN", "Brent"), lower_optim = -Inf, upper_optim = Inf )fit_percentiles( weighted_observations, conf_levels = c(0.5, 0.9, 0.95), family = c("lnorm", "weibull", "exp"), optim_method = c("Nelder-Mead", "BFGS", "CG", "L-BFGS-B", "SANN", "Brent"), lower_optim = -Inf, upper_optim = Inf )

 weighted_observations |